 When your husband has a drinking problem, one of the worst things you can do is wait.
 When you ignore the problem and neglect to take action, you may actually be enabling his drinking.
 And there are certainly dangerous risks involved when living with an alcoholic spouse.
 That is in no way to say that his problems are your responsibility.

 But you are in a position to incite change.
 You may be the person who knows the most about his destructive habits and the range of effects on your lives.
-And, with the right professional guidance, you are in a position to support him in successful addiction treatment.
+And, with the right professional guidance, you are in a position to support him in in his recovery.

 So, how do you actually take steps forward from where you are?
 The key to productive movement is breaking the trap of isolation.
 Eventually, comprehensive support will come from a lot of different corners of your life.
 But professional clinical help is absolutely necessary.
-And the sooner you can help bridge that gap toward treatment, the better.
+And the sooner you can help bridge that gap, the better.

 Hope is Just a Phone Call Away866-922-1350

 Perhaps you’re apprehensive about talking about his drinking—afraid that it will anger him or make the problem worse.
 But neglecting to have these undeniably important conversations is comparable to doing nothing.
 Whether you are afraid of his reaction or you don’t know how to begin or you are tired of the conversations going nowhere—talking to an addiction specialist can help.
 They not only understand what it takes to move forward along the recovery road; they also understand the many roadblocks and the ways that alcoholics are skilled at tricking you and tricking themselves.

 You can start by getting in touch with a professional interventionist.
 They can point you in the direction of materials to learn more about substance use disorders.
 And they can help you make a plan for initiating an effective discussion with your husband.
 An interventionist can also recommend the best treatment options available.